 This clause provides descriptions of selected application vulnerabilities which have been found and exploited in a number of applications and which have well known mitigation techniques, and which result from design decisions made by coders in the absence of suitable language library routines or other mechanisms.
 For these vulnerabilities, each description provides:

-a summary of the vulnerability,
+a summary of the vulnerability;

-typical mechanisms of failure, and
+typical mechanisms of failure; and

 techniques that programmers can use to avoid the vulnerability.